-An interview with activist and advocate, Katrina McIntosh, by Elizabeth Harris
+An interview with activist and advocate, Kat McIntosh, by Elizabeth Harris

 PWMI is an organization that seeks to provide digital interventions for persons living with mental health conditions.
 It does it in a way that combines the clinical model, which is typical in mental health organizations, with the lived experienced aspect.
 Lived experience is new to some mental health spaces.
 It involves persons with mental health conditions dictating their own services and being experts of their own care.

 Imagine someone with a mental health condition collaborating with a clinician or a social worker through a digital app, or web interface, telling them what they want their services to look like.
 That’s the unique aspect of PWMI.

 I know Mental Health and advocacy is a passion of yours.
 Where does this come from?